SDS TESTING OPERATIONS:

 Friday Wednesday at 4:00 pm

-- Only students who have been approved for testing accommodations, and who have a current semester request on file can schedule tests at SDS.
+- Only SDS students who have been approved for testing accommodations and have a current “Semester Request” on file can schedule tests at SDS.

 - Examinees are responsible for scheduling testing appointments with 2 business days’ advance notice and notifying instructors of test dates.

-- Your SDS proctored exams must be scheduled during the same time as the class, or as stated in the appropriate official schedule.
+- Your SDS proctored exams must be scheduled during the same time as the class, or as stated in an approval email from the instructor or posted course schedule.

-- In cases where class schedules or final exams conflict with taking the test at the same time as the class, examinees must request written permission from the instructor for a proposed alternate time/date.
+- In cases where class schedules or final exams conflict with taking the test at the same time as the class (often due to extended time overlap), examinees must request written email permission from the instructor for an agreed upon/proposed alternate time and date.

-- Books, coats, backpacks, phones, smart watches, and other personal items must be stored in SDS main office or the M/P 2nd floor lockers.
+- Books, coats, backpacks, phones, smartwatches, and other personal items must be stored in the SDS main office or the M/P 2nd floor lockers.

-- Mobile phones or other internet-capable or bluetooth devices are never allowed in the test rooms.
+- Mobile phones or other internet-capable or Bluetooth devices are NOT allowed in the test rooms.
 They must be turned off prior to entering the testing room and stored in the SDS main office or lockers.

-- All food, wrapped candy or gum, and tobacco are prohibited in the testing room.
+- All food, candy or gum, and tobacco are prohibited in the testing room.
 Covered drinks may be allowed.
+Students with food/drink accommodation needs will be seated away from computer stations.

 - Allowable materials in the testing room are those authorized by the instructor or disability specialist.
 Hats, scarves, wallets, pen cases, or other personal items are prohibited from your testing area.

-- The testing room must be quiet at all times.
+- The testing room must be quiet at all times; please be mindful of your peers as this is a reduced distraction testing environment.

 - If an SDS test proctor has reason to believe that a student is cheating during testing, the proctor will take the test and all materials.
 The incident will be documented and the instructor notified immediately.